The boring bits

 There is, it must be said, nothing exciting about this aspect of writing.
 It is simply essential.
 And after 25 years of writing for a living, I am still learning.
 I still make mistakes.
 I am still a little unsure of the difference between "that" and "which", and sometimes my verbs disagree, and I have to check three times before I spell "weird" correctly.

 Once you understand all these precepts - and only then, really - you can get to the fun part, which is breaking the rules.
 An obedient writer is an oxymoron, and no really exciting writer ever sticks to a style guide.
 I break quite a lot of rules, especially when I'm writing poems; but if I have learned anything over the past two decades, it's that it's no use breaking a rule until you first understand what it is.
-If you don't, you'll just be making mistakes.
+If you don't, you'll just be making mistakes.1.
+Verbs HAS to agree with their subjects.

 2. Avoid clichés like the plague.
 (They're old hat.)